networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

 ## General structure

 - The GraphQL API is implemented using [gqlgen](https://gqlgen.com/).
-- It uses an architecture inspired by [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation), where _queries_ (reads) are separated from _commands_ (writes).
+- It uses a lightweight [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) architecture, where _queries_ (reads) are separated from _commands_ (writes).
 - The domain package is free of implementation details and encapsulates domain logic, validation, and common types.
 - Each _command_ either succeeds (no error) or fails (returns an error) - it must be handled transactionally.